Call for Editor-in-Chief

 The interactive pie chart divides the Conclusion Statements currently in the EAL by Grades based on the strength of the evidence.
 Do you want to know which conclusion statements are Grade ? or Grade III?
 Simply click on the section of the graph corresponding to that grade.

 Grades are assigned based on the evidence found through systematic reviews of published literature.
 For example, a determination that there is "Good" (Grade I) evidence that an intervention is effective means that there is good quality research to support the conclusion.
-However a determination that there is "insufficient evidence (Grade V) to determine effectiveness of a particular intervention does not mean that the intervention does not work but rather indicates that additional research is needed to determine whether or not the intervention is effective.
+However, a determination that there is "insufficient evidence (Grade V) to determine the effectiveness of a particular intervention does not mean that the intervention does not work but rather indicates that additional research is needed to determine whether the intervention is effective.

 • Narrative Explanation of Grades